bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Passing in Data." />
 </p>

-So for example, our first do something message, the first do something function wasn't really useful because it was just taking that string, and making it uppercase, and then spitting it back out again.
+So for example, our first do something message, the first do something function wasn&apos;t really useful because it was just taking that string, and making it uppercase, and then spitting it back out again.
 But we could make it more useful by passing in a message variable, a parameter, this function has a parameter called message.
 We could pass in